ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/bmi/index.rst

 Risk Outcome Pair #1: Ischemic heart disease
 ++++++++++++++++++++++++++++++++++++++++++++

-:ref:`See ischemic heart disease documentation <2019_cause_ihd>`
+:ref:`See ischemic heart disease documentation (combined with HF) <2019_cause_ihd>`

-The relative risks apply to the incidence rates of acute myocardial infarction and stable angina.
-These are arrows 1, 3, and 4 on the IHD cause diagram.
+The relative risks apply to the incidence rates of acute myocardial infarction.
+These are arrows labeled
+1 on the IHD cause diagram.
 They should be applied using the formula:

 incidence(i) = incidence*(1-PAF\ :sub:`r370`\)*RR^{max((BMI_i - TMREL),0)/5}